Hopewell Culture National Historical Park: Discovery and protection

 European Americans first mapped the site in the 1840s.
 The archaeologists Ephraim George Squier and Edwin Hamilton Davis were the first excavators of the site and amassed a large collection of Mound artifacts that is now preserved at the British Museum.
 Much of it was destroyed during World War I when the United States Army constructed a military training base, Camp Sherman, on the site.
 After the war, they razed the camp.
-The Ohio Historical Society conducted an archaeological excavation of the site from 1920–1922, followed by reconstruction of the mounds.
+The Ohio Historical Society conducted an archaeological excavation of the site from 1920 to 1922, followed by reconstruction of the mounds.
 In 1923, the Department of Interior declared the Mound City Group a National Monument, to be administered by the Federal government.

 In 1992, Mound City Group was renamed and expanded as Hopewell Culture National Historical Park.
 Its definition included remnants of four other nearby earthwork and mound systems.
 Two Ross County sites are within a few miles of Mound City and open to the public.
 Seip Earthworks is located 17 mi west of Chillicothe on U.S. Route 50.
 Hopewell Mound Group is the site of the 1891 excavation on the land of Mordecai Hopewell (for whom the culture is named).
 Hopeton Earthworks is located across the Scioto River from Mound City and High Bank Works, which is closed to the public.

-The Ohio Historical Society also maintains a number of mound systems and elaborate earthworks in the southern Ohio area, including the National Historic Landmarks of Fort Ancient, Newark Earthworks, and Serpent Mound.
+The Ohio History Connection also maintains a number of mound systems and elaborate earthworks in the southern Ohio area, including the National Historic Landmarks of Fort Ancient, Newark Earthworks, and Serpent Mound.
 Fifteen mound complexes earlier identified in the county have been lost to agriculture or urban development.

 The national park contains nationally significant archaeological resources, including large earthwork and mound complexes.
 These provide insight into the sophisticated and complex social, ceremonial, political, and economic life of the Hopewell people.

 The park visitor center features an orientation film, book sales area, and self-guided tours.